 “Den Danske Klosterrute” (“The Danish Monastic Route”) is a tourist and pilgrimage hiking route through Denmark with a thematic focus on church, art, history and nature.

-The route connects 50 middle-age monastery locations.
+The route connects about 50 middle-age monastery locations.

 Where possible it also includes historical roads and local pilgrimage destinations.